tortenairbag/vscode-ansible-template-ui/README.md

 ### `tortenairbag.ansibleTemplateUi.tabSize`

 The number of spaces a tab is equal to, default 2 spaces.
-Set 0 to use global settings.
+Set 0 to use VS Code global settings.